MicrosoftDocs/biztalk-docs/biztalk/core/walkthrough-publishing-wcf-services-with-the-wcf-netmsmq-adapter.md

 2. In the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration console, expand **Platform Settings**, expand **Host Instances**, right-click **BizTalkServerApplication** or another appropriate host instance, and then click **Restart**.
 While this step is not required, it is a good idea to ensure the sample works correctly up to this point.

-3. In [!INCLUDE[vs2010](../includes/vs2010-md.md)], on the **Debug** menu, click **Start Without Debugging** to run the WCFClient application.
+3. In Visual Studio, on the **Debug** menu, click **Start Without Debugging** to run the WCFClient application.
 This sends a sample message to the WCF-NetMsmq receive location.
 You will see the output message below stating the message was sent.

      **Calling the Submit operation on the WCF-NetMsmq receive location**